 Maps app.
 The Maps app provides location-based services and uses Bing services to process your searches within the Maps app.
 When the Maps app has access to your location, and you have enabled location-based services in Windows, when you use the "@" key to initiate a search in supported text boxes in Windows apps, Bing services collects the text you type after the "@" key to provide location-based suggestions.
 To learn more about these Bing-powered experiences, see the Bing section of this privacy statement.
 When the Maps app has access to your location, even when the app is not in use, Microsoft may collect de-identified location data from your device to improve Microsoft services.
-You can disable the Maps app's access to your location by turning off the location service or turning off the Maps app's access to the location service.
+You can disable the Maps app's access to your location service.